Stimulus checks are coming — here's how to make sure you get yours quickly

-Consumers eager to receive their "stimulus" check from the government's historic coronavirus aid package need to make sure they are up to date on their taxes.
+Consumers eager to receive their stimulus checks from the government's historic coronavirus aid package need to make sure they are up to date on their taxes.

-Distributions will come via the IRS, which will use 2019 taxpayer forms to determine how much a person's check should be and where the checks should be sent.
-If 2019 taxes have yet to be filed, the IRS will use information from taxpayers' 2018 forms.
+Once the stimulus measure is passed by the House and signed into law, distributions would come via the IRS, which would use 2019 taxpayer forms to determine how much a person's check should be and where it should be sent.
+If 2019 taxes have yet to be filed, the IRS would use information from taxpayers' 2018 forms.

 So if you haven't filed taxes yet for one of those years, now is a good time.